svinniks/pl-log/README.md

 ## Call stack tracking

 PL/SQL has a built-in ability to report contents of the call stack.
-Before 12c, developers relied on [```DBMS_UTILITY.FORMAT_CALL_STACK```](https://docs.oracle.com/database/121/ARPLS/d_util.htm#ARPLS73240), which would return a single string value, containing a list of subprograms currently in the call stack.
+Before 12c, developers relied on [```DBMS_UTILITY.FORMAT_CALL_STACK```](https://docs.oracle.com/database/121/ARPLS/d_util.htm#ARPLS73240), which would return a single string value, containing list of subprograms currently in the call stack.
 Starting from 12c Release 1, there is a new package called ```UTL_CALL_STACK```, which allows to observe the call stack in a structured way, entry by entry.

 Sometimes it is very helpful to store contents of the call stack alongside with the log message.
 Most often it is required when storing error messages - developers would very much like to know where exactly the error has occured.